Brighton-Le-Sands, New South Wales: Attractions

 Cycle path along The Grand Parade, facing north.

-Brighton Le Sands is the site of the Bicentennial Monument which stands in Cook Park, on the Botany Bay foreshore.
-It commemorates the arrival of the First Fleet in Botany Bay in 1788.
+Brighton Le Sands is the site of the Bicentennial Monument which stands in Cook Park, on the foreshore.
+It commemorates the 200th anniversary of the arrival of the First Fleet in Botany Bay in 1788.
+A more interesting piece of modern sculpture is to be found in front of the RSL club on Bay St. It was commissioned in the early 1960s as a tribute to the war dead; unfortunately though, it has been tastelessly re-modelled.

 The Greek Australian Sports Hall of Fame was established to commemorate the Athens 2004 Summer Olympics.
 It was originally housed in the old Royal Volunteer Coastal Patrol building on The Grande Parade close to the intersection of Bay Street, but was moved further south, when this building was demolished in 2008.
 A statue of 1896 Greek gold medallist Spyros Louis also stands nearby in Cook Park.

-A shared paved walkway and cycleway runs the length of Cook Park from Kyeemagh to Sandringham (approximately 7 kilometres) and is popular with both walkers, joggers and cyclists especially on weekends.
-For cyclists it provides access to the Homebush Bay Cycle route (North from Kyeemagh), and the Cronulla to Kurnell cycleway via the Captain Cook Bridge (South), and also forms part of the Sydney Coastal Walk.
+A shared paved walkway and cycleway runs the length of Cook Park from Kyeemagh to Sans Souci (approximately 8 km) and is popular with walkers, joggers and cyclists especially on weekends.
+For cyclists it provides access to the Homebush Bay Cycle route (north from Kyeemagh), and the Cronulla to Kurnell cycleway via the Captain Cook Bridge (south); it also forms part of the Sydney Coastal Walk.

 Every New Year's Eve, Bayside Council holds a popular family fireworks display over the water at 9pm which attracts tens of thousands of visitors to Brighton Beach.